Frequently Asked Questions about

 Question: Isn't there information indicating the rocket hit another plane on the Forrestal, not John McCain's?

-Question: In SAILORS, why didn't you write (or write more) about a particular person?
+Question: In Sailors to the End, why didn't you write (or write more) about a particular person?

 There were so many people on board the Forrestal during the fire -- more than 5,000 -- that it was impossible to tell everyone's story.
 It was not possible even to tell the stories of all those who were directly and significantly involved in the fire event.
 I could have written volumes about the Forrestal and this tragedy, but the book format restricted me to telling the stories of about a dozen people.
 I tried to mix in a variety of people so that the book gave a glimpse into what happened to everyone on board.
 If you or a loved one is not mentioned or not addressed in full, it was just a matter of space constraints or whether I heard of a veteran's story in time to include it.
 To this day, I keep hearing more stories from the Forrestal fire that I wish I could have included in the book but I just didn't hear them in time.